Sboncio/test/README.md

-# GitHub Install & Tutorial
+# Git & Github Install & Tutorial

 ## What is Git and GitHub?